Making the Translated AnyScript Model Move#

 A good feature of SOLIDWORKS, is that SOLIDWORKS can handle some amount of redundant mates if they are well defined, but since we are really interested in the reaction forces of your mechanism, then it is important for us to eliminate the redundancy of mates in the models completely.

 In the second configuration, ‘Mate_Config2’, we have applied more similar changes until the model is well-defined without redundant constraints.
 Basically almost all joints in the model are hinges from a first look and therefore they all need to be reduced to having only five constraints, like explained above.
 However, it turns out that this is not enough to remove redundancy.
 What is still missing is that we have closed loops, and making a closed loop with only hinges only works here because all hinges are parallel.
 In other words, we have a planar mechanism, but if the hinges were not parallel the mechanism would be locked or maybe not even possible to assemble.
 Some of the “hinges” have here been further reduced so they match what in AnyBody is called a trans-spherical joint (AnyTransSphericalJoint), i.e., a spherical joint which also allows one translation, here along the hinge axis.
-These joint have only two translational constraints, which implies that they do not carry moments or an axial force.
+These joints have only two translational constraints, which implies that they do not carry moments or an axial force.

-The selection of these reduced joints, has been made based on the actual joints in the machine, or the assumed actual joints, since this is constructed case.
+The selection of these reduced joints, has been made based on the actual joints in the machine, or the assumed actual joints, since this is a constructed case.
 So the “strong” hinge with good hinge bearings are made as real hinges, while “less strong” joints with clearances and simpler bearings are made as trans-spherical joints.

-In the SolidWork assembly, ‘Mate_Config2’, you can see our choices.
+In the SOLIDWORKS assembly, ‘Mate_Config2’, you can see our choices.
 We have tried to make it visible by making the “real hinges” with a real cylindrical part fitting a cylindrical hole, whereas the “reduced hinges” have a reduced graphical representation like empty holes or nothing.

 There is a slightly alternative way to reduce mate redundancy.
 You can use some of the mechanical mate types of SOLIDWORKS.
 Let us change the assembly configuration to ‘Mate_Config3’ as follows.
 Here we have entered topologically the same joint configuration as in ‘Mate_Config2’, but using the mechanical mates as much as possible.
 We have named the mates according to the joint type we want to realize.
 The trans-spherical joint type does not exist in SOLIDWORKS, so this has been created with standard mates as in ‘Mate_Config2’.